pietrostucchi/data_analytics_portfolio/Python/AB Test/README.md

 The amount of observations is not equally divided by the two groups and time taken to collect data seems like too long.
 A whole year could be too much time for a business.
 Thus, maybe the experiment could have been design better, but this is just a guess since I don't know which business the data come from.

 Then, I've looked at two other statistics about each group of observations: amount of conversion and conversion rate.
-Given a baseline conversion rate of 26.77% and about 3000 observations per group, the minimum detectable effect is about 3.2% with $\alpha$ = 0.05 and $1-\beta$ = 0.8
+Given a baseline conversion rate of 26.77% and about 3000 observations per group, the minimum detectable effect is about 3.2% (with $\alpha$ = 0.05 and $1-\beta$ = 0.8).

 ### Hypothesis